-The hearts muscle cells (cardiac myocytes) are unique in that they are electrically connected and do not require a nerve signal to contract.
+The heart's muscle cells (cardiac myocytes) are unique in that they are electrically connected and do not require a nerve signal to contract.
 This allows them to beat in a rhythmic manner that allows for the effective pumping of blood.
-A collection of specially modified myocytes known as the SA node act as the pacemaker for the healthy heart, creating the electrical signals that spread through the myocytes and lead to a heartbeat.
+A collection of specially modified myocytes known as the SA node act as the pacemaker for a healthy heart, creating the electrical signals that spread through the myocytes and lead to a heartbeat.
 Other specialized myocytes act as fast pathways for these electrical signals, ensuring that the spread of electricity through the heart results in a coordinated and effective contraction.

-As mentioned above the blood is a complex mix of cells and other compounds.
+As mentioned above, the blood is a complex mix of cells and other compounds.
 The most relevant of these are red blood cells; these cells have a protein known as hemoglobin that allows them to carry large amounts of oxygen from the lungs to the tissue in the body.
 White blood cells combat infection, and platelets help to block off any holes that form in the system.

-The anatomy of the nervous system is divided into the central and peripheral systems, with the central acting as the control system for the body and the peripheral as communication lines that relay information to and from the central system.
+The anatomy of the nervous system is divided into the central and peripheral systems, with the central nervous system acting as the control system for the body and the peripheral as communication lines that relay information to and from the central system.

-The central nervous system (CNS) is made up of the brain and spinal cord, both of these structures are made up of a large number of neurons and support cells, with both large blood vessels and capillaries supplying the large amount of energy the neurons require.
+The central nervous system (CNS) is made up of the brain and spinal cord; both of these structures are made up of a large number of neurons and support cells, with both large blood vessels and capillaries supplying the large amount of energy the neurons require.

 The physiology of the nervous system surrounds the ability of nerves to transfer signals.
-They do so via "action potentials" which allow signals to transfer down the axon of the nerve and to receptors at their end.
+They do so via "action potentials," which allow signals to transfer down the axon of the nerve and to receptors at their end.

-You can divide the anatomy of the digestive system into the hollow organs and solid organs.
+You can divide the anatomy of the digestive system into the hollow and solid organs.
 The hollow organs convey food matter and process it, while the solid organs act as support systems, ensuring the process of digestion can proceed smoothly.

 The hollow organs are the esophagus, stomach, and intestines: The esophagus is the physical tube that connects the mouth to the stomach.
 The stomach both physically grinds up food and chemically digests it with acid.
-The intestines then absorb the nutrients and water from the ground up food with help from liver bile and pancreatic enzymes.
+The intestines then absorb the nutrients and water from ground up food with help from liver bile and pancreatic enzymes.

 The stomach and intestines have a variety of special cells and receptors that work to detect their contents and absorb them.

-The respiratory system is a close counterpart to the circulatory system, its role is to bring oxygen from the air in contact with the blood inside microscopic capillaries.
+The respiratory system is a close counterpart to the circulatory system.
+Its role is to bring oxygen from the air in contact with the blood inside microscopic capillaries.
 It interacts closely with the cardiovascular and musculoskeletal systems.
-Some of the largest blood vessels in the body are associated with the lungs and the chest wall is vital in the inspiration and expiration of air.
+Some of the largest blood vessels in the body are associated with the lungs, and the chest wall is vital in the inspiration and expiration of air.

-The DIaphragm is a sheet of muscle at the base of the lungs that pulls air into the airways by creating negative pressure in the chest.
-Remember that when the diaphragm contracts, air is drawn into the chest which is known as inspiration.
+The diaphragm is a sheet of muscle at the base of the lungs that pulls air into the airways by creating negative pressure in the chest.
+Remember that when the diaphragm contracts, air is drawn into the chest, which is known as inspiration.